zlatanvasovic/hackwork/README.md

 ## Bonuses

-* Hackwork isn't server-specific, so you can run it on whatever you want.
+* Hackwork isn't server-specific, so you can run it on whatever server you want.
 * Every `.php` file in `core/` is included in default layout.
 There are variables and functions, but you can also add other things, like classes.
 * Copyright info is included in default footer (`includes/footer.php`).